 Convicted Stalkers: Twenty-eight states and DC will not allow convicted stalkers to carry concealed guns.10Some state stalking crimes are felonies, and convictions are therefore prohibiting under federal law.
 The following is a full list of states where all stalkers are disqualified from getting a permit: AZ, CA, CO, DE, DC, HI, IL, IN, IA, LA, MD, MA, MI, MN, NV, NJ, NY, NC, OH, OK, OR, PA, RI, SC, TN, TX, VT, VA, WI.
 Vermont does not issue a concealed carry permit, but does bar convicted stalkers from having or carrying firearms Reciprocity would override those states’ laws and force them to allow people with stalking convictions to carry hidden, loaded guns.

-Teenagers: Thirty-four states and DC will only issue permits to people 21 and older.11AK, AZ, AR, CO, CT, DC, FL, GA, HI, IL, IA, KY, KS, LA, MA, MI, MN, MS, NE, NV, NJ, NM, NY, NC, OH, OK, OR, PA, RI, SC, TN, TX, VA, WA, WI, WY Eighteen-to 20-year-olds commit gun homicides at a rate nearly four times higher than adults 21 and older.
+Teenagers: Thirty-four states and DC will only issue permits to people 21 and older.11AK, AZ, AR, CO, CT, DC, FL, GA, HI, IL, IA, KY, KS, LA, MA, MI, MN, MS, NE, NV, NJ, NM, NY, NC, OH, OK, OR, PA, RI, SC, TN, TX, VA, WA, WI, WY Eighteen-to 20-year-olds commit gun homicides at triple the rate of adults 21 and older.
 Reciprocity would force these states to allow 18- to 20-year-olds to carry.